maverickwoo/qira-docker/README.md

 have properly licensed IDA, but in this repo I am pointing you to the demo.)

 * `phraseless_rsa2.pub` is supposed to be a phraseless ssh public key.
-It is intended to be inserted into the docker container for `docker-ssh` and alike.
+It is intended to be inserted into the Docker container for `docker-ssh` and alike.
 The file in this repo is again empty on purpose.

 __Note:__ I use the `git update-index --assume-unchanged foo` trick on these two